|Nutrition Facts (per serving)|

 1 to 2 tablespoons low sodium soy sauce

 Rinse the snow peas, trim the ends and string them if necessary.

 Heat the oil in a wok or skillet over medium-high heat.
 When the oil is hot, add finely chopped garlic.
 Stir-fry briefly to release aromatics.

 Add snow peas and salt.

 All About Waxed Pork

 Chinese waxed meat, also known as Chinese New Year pork or Chinese pancetta, is a stronger version of pancetta.
-It’s delicious, smoky, salty and great on its own with fried rice or perfect in a stir-fry with almost any kind of vegetable.
+It’s delicious, smoky, salty, and great on its own with fried rice or perfect in a stir-fry with almost any kind of vegetable.
 It’s a great meat to steam and goes well with garlic sprouts or leeks.
-For most Chinese, every time they see or smell waxed pork, they are reminded of Chinese New Year.
+For most Chinese, every time they see or smell waxed pork, they are reminded of Lunar New Year.